-During the 90s, PC gaming caught a disease, and its name was FMV.
-Fueled by the power to fill CDs with video, and filled with the same starry-eyed dreams of Hollywood that typically end with a naive starlet desperately trying to scour the shame away with a wire brush, the industry set out to not merely make games, but interactive movies!
+During the '90s, PC gaming caught a disease, and its name was FMV.
+Fueled by the power to fill CDs with video, and filled with the kind of starry-eyed Hollywood dreams that typically end with a naïve starlet desperately trying to scour the shame away with a wire brush, the industry set out to not merely make games, but interactive movies.

 Wing Commander 3 is one of the very, very few examples where it worked.
 The series had always had a cinematic flair, with a huge cast of characters, animated sequences for everything from taking off from your fleet carrier to being awarded a medal of bravery for surviving ejecting into space.
-It had a then-insane budget of four million dollars, a cast headed up by Mark "Luke Skywalker" Hamill, an epic branching storyline, and—this definitely helped a little—jaw-dropping space combat.
+It had a then-wild budget of four million dollars, a cast headed up by Mark "Luke Skywalker" Hamill, an epic branching storyline, and—this definitely helped a little—jaw-dropping space combat.

-That bleakness works beautifully, not least by giving the uplifting moments something to contrast with.
-As hammy as the acting often is (the captain's enthusiastic declaration of "God, I love that boy's spunk!" so much so that Origin knowingly made it an official soundcard test noise) there's a genuine warmth to it, and Blair's growing relationships with the Victory's crew, helped by the fact that you get to walk around between missions and think of it as home, are in stark contrast to the way games like X-Wing and Freespace 2 saved their focus for the combat.
+That bleakness works beautifully, giving the uplifting moments something to contrast with.
+As hammy as the acting often is (the captain's enthusiastic declaration of "God, I love that boy's spunk!" so much so that Origin knowingly made it an official soundcard test noise), there's a genuine warmth to it.
+Blair's growing bonds with the Victory's crew, helped by the fact that you get to walk around between missions and think of it as home, are in stark contrast to the way games like X-Wing and Freespace 2 saved their focus for the combat.

 Here, both sides of the experience matter.
 You can be chewed out for being antisocial and not engaging with the crew.
 You can even be called out for favouritism if you constantly fly with the same wingman.
 In one memorable moment, you can even let Blair go on a depression-induced bender before being forced into action by an enemy attack.
 Sadistically, it's one of the hardest fights in the game even if you're sober.
 All of this remains excellent stuff, and far more advanced than most interactive movies.

-The best bits are firmly when the plot becomes more interactive, with choices like trying to dogfight a Kilrathi ace or return to your rapidly-fleeing carrier, but those happen all too rarely.
+The best bits are when the plot becomes more interactive, with choices like trying to dogfight a kilrathi ace or return to your rapidly fleeing carrier, but those happen all too rarely.
 Worse, the further you get, the harder it is to claw back from defeat.
-Early on, you'll often get a chance, but as of the second half, you're simply given a ring-side seat to watch the Kilrathi curb-stomp Earth.
+Early on, you'll often get a chance, but as of the second half, you're simply given a ring-side seat to watch the kilrathi curb-stomp Earth.

 Still, Wing Commander 3 could definitely have aged worse, and the fact that you can switch on invulnerability in the options menu without any form of penalty means that you shouldn't let it put you off.
 At the very least, it's a great way to understand just what the hell convinced people that interactive movies were the future—from the cinematic style, to its ambition, to the way it used FMV to create a world instead of to cover a gaping hole where its soul should have been.
 It was an amazing game for its day, and it's still a movie worth starring in.